Special issues concerning debtors

 - Debts owed to the federal government may be dischargeable;

-- Income taxes may be dischargeable if return has been filed at least 2 years ago and tax liability is at least 3 years old.
+- Income taxes may be dischargeable if a return has been filed at least 2 years ago and tax liability is at least 3 years old and assessed more than 240 days ago.
 Example: Bankruptcy filed July 27, 2010, taxes owed for 2006 are dischargeable if no extensions to file were granted;

 - Non-tax debts are dischargeable unless they would be nondischargeable for specific reasons, such as fraud or theft.